nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Friday 14-Oct-2022

+Attempted a code challenge "convert integers into roman numerals".
+This was very difficult and I ended with a partial algorithm and will need to attempt it again.

+Attended a seminar on DevOps and AWS.
+Was very interesting and help re-kindle my interest in working with AWS, like in the Java 401 class.

+Key takeaways:

+- Continue to experiment with code and services.
+- DevOps might not be first job but is achievable with experience from Code Fellows.
+- Get a job as a back-end engineer.
+- Build-out your own projects.
+- Work with coworkers asking for help etc.

 ## Thursday 13-Oct-2022

 Monitored MS Ignite sessions again today.
 Notes are stored at [MSIgnite 2022 Notes](./ms-ignite-2022-notes.html).